 |Portfolio Management||Have operating partners to work directly with portfolio companies to improve operations, drive profitability and grow initiatives.||Support to hire talents and build team|

-2. Private Equity and Venture Capital: Career Path
+2. Private Equity vs Venture Capital: Career Paths

 |Private Equity||Venture Capital|